[Looking for Charlie's main web site?]

 Bug I've reported: CF Admin update page mistakenly lists current version in "Available Versions"

-If you use the CF Admin to perform CF updates (vs updating via the command line), has it ever confused or annoyed you that the CF admin update page lists the currently installed version as the first value in "available versions"?
+If you use the ColdFusion Admin to perform CF updates (vs updating via the command line), has it ever confused or annoyed you that the CF admin update page lists the currently installed version as the first value in "available versions"?
 That's illogical and confusing.

 And it seems easily solved: they should just list the installed version on its own line on the page, above the dropdown.